-Environmental 15.
-GHG intensity GHG intensity of investee countries 501.58 91% NA NA General approach: At Carmignac, we think that it is key to integrate ESG criteria in the monitoring of Sovereign bonds.
+16. Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, 0.25 89% 2.50 91% Carmignac is mindful of the need to monitor governments policies on Human Rights and International Labour organizations' conventions amongst others.
 While external solutions are slowly being developed, we have chosen to build our own proprietary models in order to ensure ESG integration and to provide material information to our investors.
-This model includes the following environmental metrics: CO2 emissions per capita and the Share of renewables in total installed capacity.
-2022 Engagements : Please find below an illustrative list of investees companies with who Carmignac engage during the year Pemex.
-Additional details are disclosed in the annual reports as of Dec 30, 2022 for relevant portfolios holding underlying securities during the period.
-Social Canada annua ah and analusiana 16.
-Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, 2.50 91% NA NA General approach and exclusions Carmignac is mindful of the need to monitor governments policies on Human Rights and International Labour organizations' conventions amongst others.
-While external solutions are slowly being developed, we have chosen to build our own proprietary models in order to ensure ESG integration and to provide material information to our investors.
-This model includes the following human rights related metrics: Fragile States Index, Global Peace Index (Vision of Humanity) Because the purpose of the model is to guide impactful investments and identify country risks, there is a strong focus on the trajectory that the country is taking. national law 2022 Engagements: Please find below an illustrative list of investees companies with who Carmignac engage during the year Pemex.
-Additional details are disclosed in the annual reports as of Dec 30, 2022
+This model includes the following human rights related metrics: Fragile States Index, Global Peace Index (Vision of Humanity) Because the purpose of the model is to guide impactful investments and identify country risks, there is a strong focus on the trajectory that the country is taking. national law 2023 Engagements: Please find below an illustrative list of investees approach and exclusions

+2023 Engagements: Please find below an illustrative list of investees companies with who Carmignac engage during the year: Pemex.
+Additional details are disclosed in the annual reports as of Dec 29th, 2023 for relevant portfolios holding underlying securities during the period.